cdcepi/DoD-CLI-forecast-data/data-forecasts/README.md

 With the pull request, automatic validation checks on file format and content are run.
 More information on making a pull request can be found
 [here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/).

-Contact <dha.ncr.health-surv.mbx.dodflucontest@health.mil> to submit your initial forecast file submission.
-Metadata and optional license files can be emailed directly or added using a pull request.

 When a pull request is open, you can add/modify files in the pull request by pushing changes from your forked repo.
 This will allow you to address any problems found during the validation checks.
 Automatic checks run after each push